 There is mounting evidence that nutrition plays an important role in the healthy growth and development of young people, and in the prevention and management of chronic diseases such as diabetes, cardiovascular disease, and obesity (WHO Newsroom, 2020).
-However, nutrition education in Canadian medical schools is limited (Collier, 2009).
-Many physicians also report feeling ill-prepared to counsel patients on nutrition and diet (Vetter et al., 2008).
+However, nutrition education in Canadian medical schools is limited (Collier, CMAJ, 2009).
+Many physicians also report feeling ill-prepared to counsel patients on nutrition and diet (Vetter et al., J of American College of Nutrition, 2008).

 In primary care, especially, there is an opportunity for health care providers to help patients determine how nutrition can figure into a preventative health plan and improve overall well-being.